duk-studios/duk/duk_renderer/README.md

 - Renderer:
   - Main object, configures the rendering environment and holds all command queues;
 - CommandQueue:
-  - Wraps a TaskQueue (see duk_task) to offload work to a different thread, provides a CommandInterface as a parameter on enqueue callback;
+  - Wraps a TaskQueue (see duk_task) to offload work to a different thread, provides a CommandBuffer as a parameter on enqueue callback;
-- CommandInterface:
+- CommandBuffer:
   - Holds the implementation of all commands for the underlying graphics API, it is used to create resources and render them.
 Is always used inside a CommandQueue callback;
 - Data Source:
   - Base class for everything that holds information on the host (meshes, images, etc...)